TheOpti/hackernews-node/README.md

 This enables the client to get immediate information about related events.
 Basically, a client subscribes to an event in the server, and whenever that event is called, the server will send the corresponding data to the client.

+### Subscriptions

+In addition to queries and mutations, GraphQL supports a third operation type: subscriptions.

+Subscriptions are a GraphQL feature that allows a server to send data to its clients when a specific event happens.
+Subscriptions are usually implemented with WebSockets.

+In that setup, the server maintains a steady connection to its subscribed client.

+Subscriptions:
+- Like queries, subscriptions enable you to fetch data.
+- Unlike queries, subscriptions are long-lasting operations that can change their result over time.
+They can maintain an active connection to your GraphQL server (most commonly via WebSocket), enabling the server to push updates to the subscription's result.